304 North Cardinal St.

 Bulb fertilizers are plant food products that provide flowering bulbs with added mineral nutrients.
 These fertilizers are typically applied in flower beds where a garden soil test shows a lack of key nutrients or where the soil is generally thought to be nutrient-poor.

-Bulb fertilizers can be applied when bulbs are planted, in the springtime, or after the flowers bloom.
+Bulb fertilizers can be applied when bulbs are planted, in the springtime, or after the flowers bloom, prior to storing.
 The early spring application supports the plant as it blooms while the post-flowering feed provides nutrients to the bulb as it produces below-ground offsets (baby flower bulbs).

 Here are some excellent bulb fertilizers for your flowering bulbs: